-They have a lot of equity in their home, high credit scores, have been on the same jobs for over 15 years, and are stable and financially sound.
+They have a lot of equity in their home, high credit scores, and have been on the same jobs for over 15 years.
+They are stable and financially sound.

-The appraiser, for some unknown reason, cited on the appraisal that the rear deck to the home had no handrails, and that was bad and the deck needed handrails.
-Keep in mind there have been four previous loans on this home, the deck has not physically changed at all from inception.
+The appraiser, for some unknown reason, cited on the appraisal that the rear deck to the home had no handrails.
+They said this was bad and that the deck needed handrails.
+Keep in mind there have been four previous loans on this home.
+And the deck has not physically changed at all from inception.
 No appraiser has asked for this before.

 Now, I hear the skeptics out there already, saying, “well, shouldn’t a deck have a handrail?”
 Sure, why not?
-But does it really materially affect the borrower’s ability to repay the new mortgage, or does it really affect the property value a nickel, and does it affect the marketability of the property at all?
-No, is the answer on all counts, it affects nothing.
+But does it really materially affect the borrower’s ability to repay the new mortgage.
+Or does it really affect the property value a nickel?
+Does it affect the marketability of the property at all?
+No, is the answer on all counts.

-But the appraiser had this notation on the appraisal, and the underwriter, who had the power to ignore this silliness, upheld the appraiser’s suggestion that a handrail be installed.
-The world is a safer place….
+But the appraiser had this notation on the appraisal.
+The underwriter, who had the power to ignore this silliness, upheld the appraiser’s suggestion that a handrail be installed.
+The world is now a safer place.